i5okie/redress/README.md

 This is a complete rewrite of the original project.

-todo: edit this:
-A visitor is first met with any marketing information, and contact information of how to get phone assistance or remote tech support (optional).

 At this point the main functionality of the app is to list products and list downloadable documents like user guides, manuals, as well as drivers and utilities.
 As an option, videos can be added either by uploading, or embedding.